-In his writings he explained the world in terms of cabbalistic analyses of Hebrew letters and Pythagorean numerology, and proclaimed magic as the best means to know God and nature.
+Cornelius Agrippa’s writings explained the world in terms of cabbalistic analyses of Hebrew letters and Pythagorean numerology, and proclaimed magic as the best means to know God and nature.

 The effectiveness of magic, according to Agrippa, is based on the connection of the three worlds.
 Only the human spirit can uncover the hidden forces present in matter, and by the latter’s aid man can also call on greater forces to serve him.

 Though he has now grown to fame as a practicing wizard, it’s not known for sure what he, or the secret society he was said to be involved in, were actually practicing.
 His life remains full of mystery.